TrinityCore/tc-wiki/database/335/world/item_template.md

 &nbsp;

 ### itemset
 The ID of the item set that this item belongs to.
 > Note: You *can not* make up new item sets.
-Item sets are defined in ItemSet.dbc {.is-info}
+Item sets are defined in [ItemSet](/files/DBC/335/itemset) {.is-info}

 &nbsp;